Burnup: Waste

 In once-through nuclear fuel cycles, higher burnup reduces the number of elements that need to be buried.
-However, short-term heat emission, one deep geological repository limiting factor, is predominantly from medium-lived fission products, particularly 137Cs (30.08 year half life) and 90Sr (28.9 year half life).
+However, short-term heat emission, one deep geological repository limiting factor, is predominantly from medium-lived fission products, particularly 137Cs (30.08 year half-life) and 90Sr (28.9 year half-life).
 As there are proportionately more of these in high-burnup fuel, the heat generated by the spent fuel is roughly constant for a given amount of energy generated.

 Similarly, in fuel cycles with nuclear reprocessing, the amount of high-level waste for a given amount of energy generated is not closely related to burnup.
 High-burnup fuel generates a smaller volume of fuel for reprocessing, but with a higher specific activity.

 Unprocessed used fuel from current light-water reactors consists of 5% fission products and 95% actinides (most of it uranium), and is dangerously radiotoxic, requiring special custody, for 300,000 years.
 Most of the long-term radiotoxic elements are transuranic, and therefore could be recycled as fuel.
-70% of fission products are either stable or have half lives less than one year.
-Another six percent (129I and 99Tc) can be transmuted to elements with extremely short half lives (130I: 12.36 hours; 100Tc: 15.46 seconds).
-93Zr, having a very long half life, constitutes 5% of fission products, but can be alloyed with uranium and transuranics during fuel recycling, or used in zircalloy cladding, where its radioactivity is irrelevant.
+70% of fission products are either stable or have half-lives less than one year.
+Another six percent (129I and 99Tc) can be transmuted to elements with extremely short half-lives (130I: 12.36 hours; 100Tc: 15.46 seconds).
+93Zr, having a very long half-life, constitutes 5% of fission products, but can be alloyed with uranium and transuranics during fuel recycling, or used in zircalloy cladding, where its radioactivity is irrelevant.
 The remaining 20% of fission products, or 1% of unprocessed fuel, for which the longest-lived isotopes are 137Cs and 90Sr, require special custody for only 300 years.
 Therefore, the mass of material needing special custody is 1% of the mass of unprocessed used fuel.
 In the case of ^{137}Cs or ^{90}Sr this "special custody" could also take the form of use for food irradiation or as fuel in a radioisotope thermoelectric generator.
 As both the native elements strontium and caesium and their oxides—chemical forms in which they can be found in oxide or metal fuel—form soluble hydroxides upon reaction with water, they can be extracted from spent fuel relatively easily and precipitated into a solid form for use or disposal in a further step if desired.
-If tritium hasn't been removed from the fuel in a step prior to this aqueous extraction, the water used in this process will be contaminated, requiring expensive isotope separation or allowing the tritium to decay to safe levels before the water can be released into the biosphere.
+If tritium has not been removed from the fuel in a step prior to this aqueous extraction, the water used in this process will be contaminated, requiring expensive isotope separation or allowing the tritium to decay to safe levels before the water can be released into the biosphere.